What are fringe benefits?

 What is a fringe benefit?

-A fringe benefit is a form of indirect compensation provided to an employee in addition to their wage or salary.
+A fringe benefit is a form of indirect compensation an employer provides to an employee in addition to their wage or salary.

-It’s important to note the Internal Revenue Service (IRS) categorizes fringe benefits as a form of payment for services, even to non-employees, such as 1099 contractors.
-Traditional employee benefits like health insurance aren’t included on the IRS fringe benefits list.
+t’s important to note the Internal Revenue Service (IRS) defines fringe benefits as a form of payment for services performed by employees and 1099 independent contractors.
+They have a list of items it categorizes as fringe benefits.
+However, the IRS doesn’t include traditional employee benefits like health insurance on their fringe benefits list.

 Looking to improve your employee retention?